TheLocust3/budgeting/README.md

  - Complete rules
    - Exists operator, regex operator
    - Some way of adding/updating metadata based on Select query + with ability to reference existing metadata
- - Rules conflict resolution
+ - Complete conflict resolution

 ### miscellaneous
- - some tests
+ - unit tests against frontends/components
  - run linter
  - move db logic from routes to some sort of controller
  - request logging